Company Registration

 Here the author has author has discussed all the updated brought in under the corporate law in terms of Competition (Amendment) Act, 2023:

 The Indian parliament has just enacted the Competition (Amendment) Act 2023, which serves as an amendment to the existing Competition Act of 2002.
 This amendment aims to enhance the authority of the Competition Commission of India (CCI) in order to curb anti-competitive practices effectively.
-The objective of this amendment is to contemporize the Competition Law, particularly in relation to digital marketplaces, and harmonise it with the prevailing economic circumstances.
+The objective of this amendment is to contemporize the Competition Law, particularly in relation to digital marketplaces, and harmonize it with the prevailing economic circumstances.
 The revisions have been implemented in accordance with the suggestions put out by the Competition Law Review Committee, which was established by the Government of India.
 The change of utmost importance is to enhance the methodology for imposing penalties on corporations that engage in anti-competitive practices, whether through income or worldwide turnover.
 Previously, the imposition of the ‘penalty’ was contingent upon the calculation of ‘relevant turnover’, which exclusively encompassed domestic turnover.

 Nevertheless, the modifications implemented by this legislation are not substantial, and the Digital Competition Law Committee will be responsible for addressing any substantial reformation of the competition framework, should it be deemed essential.
 The Bill was passed by the lower house of the Parliament in March 2023, subsequent to its referral to the Standing Committee on Finance for scrutiny in August 2022.
 Following this, several amendments were introduced in February 2023.